-What makes this generation of workers unique?
-What motivates them?
+So, how do you motivate these call center agents?
+What makes the next generation of workers unique?
 What are they looking for in a job experience?
-What can call center managers do to encourage productivity and job satisfaction of millennial agents?
-And, what about Gen Z?
+What can outbound call center managers do to improve the productivity and job satisfaction of millennial employees?
+And, what differentiates Gen Z from Gen Y?

-That’s why we’re bringing you 7 mighty methods to motivate your millennial call center agents.
+Not sure?
+That’s why we’re bringing you 7 best practices to motivate your Millennial and Gen Z call center agents.
 This article will help you:

-- Cut recruiting and training costs by retaining more of your millennial workforce
+- Cut recruiting and training costs by retaining more of your workforce

-- Learn how to motivate millennials to be consistently productive
+- Learn how to motivate call center employees to be consistently productive

-- Understand the best ways to engage millennials
+- Understand the best ways to engage Millennial and Gen-Z workers

 Working millennials are intrinsically different from previous generations.
 Their formative years have been shaped by a radical rise in the prevalence of digital technology, development of social media networks, and big data integration.
-Their lifestyles are entrenched in technology, so it’s no surprise that they have grown accustomed to instant gratification.
-Seamless responses.
-Quick transactions.
-Endless interaction.
+Their lifestyles are entrenched in technology, so it’s no surprise that they have grown accustomed to instant gratification, seamless responses, quick transactions, and endless interaction.

 At the same time, millennials prioritize meaningful experiences over material things.
 Your Gen Y agents don’t want to just show up at work, they want to feel like they are doing something that is personally fulfilling.
 Understanding their perspectives about work will give you a jump start on motivating these call center employees and keeping them engaged for the long term.